pyroscope/pyrocore/docs/usage-cli-tools.rst

 The available processing methods are these:

 dupes+
-    Adds any loaded item that shares *at least one* file with any existing result item.
+    Adds any loaded item that shares the same base directory with any existing result item, or points to the same file.
+Note that symlinks are followed, but hardlinks are always considered independent (which they are when deleted).
     This is especially useful in combination with ``--cull`` to avoid leaving items with some or all of their files gone.

 dupes-
-    Removes items that share at least one file with any loaded item.
+    Removes items from the result that share the same path with any other loaded item, as described for ``dupes+``.
 Again, combination with ``--cull`` is a typical use-case, to avoid deleting data of items that still need to be seeded, when only some of a set of duplicated items meet the deletion criteria.

 unique
-    Removes any item having the same name, excluding the first one.
+    Ensures that only the *first* item in the result set having the same name as other items *in the result set* is kept.
+The others are removed.
+    Note that unlike with ‘dupes’, the scope here is only the current result set, not *all* loaded items.

 .. _rtxmlrpc: